 973-887-0500.
 Oct.-Aug. season includes concerts throughout Morris County and annual summer Gazebo Series.

-That's A Nice: An Evening of Italian Favorites, 7pm.
+Appalachian Spring, 7pm.
 Memorial Junior School, 61 Highland Ave., Whippany.
-Free admission.
+Free

 Hunterdon Musical Arts, Inc.